Saint Vincent and the Grenadines entry requirements for Lebanon passport holders

 Proof of onward travel

-Immigration officers routinely ask for a return or onward ticket.
-Have a printed or digital copy ready showing your departure from Saint Vincent and the Grenadines.Required
+Immigration officers routinely ask for a return or onward ticket at the border.
+Have a printed or digital copy of your flight booking ready.
+Without one, you may be denied boarding or entry.Required

 Proof of accommodation